sgsvnk/whatsapp-dialer/README.md

   - Make the app to work offline
   - Cache the country codes list
 - Prompt for install the web app s
-- Support for other countries
+- [DONE] Support for other countries
 - Color browser address bar to match the theme color
 - Support for version upgrades of PWA
   - How to fetch new bundles from PWA?